13.6 Preparing the child for a planned foster parent adoption or recruitment of an adoptive home.

 2. The meaning of adoption;

-3. The child's relationship to the birth parents, grandparents, siblings, etc;
+3. The child's relationship to the parents, grandparents, siblings, etc;

 4. The child's right to have a parent;

-5. The child's relationship to his foster parent and why he will or will not be adopted by the foster parent;
+5. The child's relationship to their foster parent and why they will or will not be adopted by the foster parent;

 6. The adoption recruitment process and how the child will be involved;